 - 2 cups finely chopped pistachios unsalted and roasted use 1 1/2 cups for cake and 1/2 cup for garnishes on top and around the cake.

-Pistachio Buttercream Frosting – Makes enough to frost a 3-layer cake and the decorative flowers on top.
+Pistachio Buttercream Frosting – Makes enough to frost between layers and on top of an eight-inch 3-layer cake including the decorative flowers on top.
+(They take a lot of frosting:)

 - 4 sticks unsalted butter 1 pound